agude/agude.github.io/_drafts/2022-08-21-2022_tour_de_france_plot.md

 ## The Race for Yellow

-The [yellow jersey][yellow], which is awarded to the rider with the lowest combined time across the 21 stages of the race, was won by [Tadej Pogačar][pogacar] the past two years, so he was the favorite going into this tour.
+The [yellow jersey][yellow], awarded to the rider with the lowest combined time across the 21 stages of the race, was won by [Tadej Pogačar][pogacar] the past two years, so he was the favorite going into this tour.

 [yellow]: https://en.wikipedia.org/wiki/General_classification_in_the_Tour_de_France
 [pogacar]: https://en.wikipedia.org/wiki/Tadej_Poga%C4%8Dar